pnp/CAML-Designer/README.md

 The user interface is still WPF (Windows Presentation Foundation) and it deserves a fresh look.

+If you want to run the source code, set the project CamlDesigner2013 as Startup project.

 You can find the documenation here: https://github.com/pnp/CAML-Designer/wiki